andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-02-03-cookie-formats-and-apache-httpclient.md

 - The Cookie date, described in [RFC 6265](https://tools.ietf.org/html/rfc6265#section-5.1.1)
   This is pretty much the HTTP date (described in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.1.2)).
+  You will also find that format on other HTTP headers, for example in the `If-Modified-Since` header.
   Example: `Tue, 15 Jan 2013 21:47:38 GMT`
 - Netscape's way, described in [RFC 2109](https://tools.ietf.org/html/rfc2109#section-10.1.2) (from 1997, obsolete)
   Example: `Tue, 15-Jan-2013 21:47:38 GMT`